BXS-Archipelago/Property_Finder/README.md

     To add and edit a file, the Bootstrap 5 Checkbox Switch was storing as either Null or None in MongoDB and this gave me several hours of work in trying to figure out the problem.
 In the end, I contacted Tutor support where Johann figured out a workaround for the problem.
 It seemed to be due to Bootstrap as the code was correct otherwise.

     I also required a little support from Sheryl in Tutor Support to resolve an issue with creating the index for the Search function.
+I was unable to get python to recognise mongo and had instead resorted to creating the index, search for result, then dropping the index via the route in App.py.
+However this does not realistically allow for more than one person using the search function at a time.
+The solution found that I was not properly importing Mongo in order to create the index in the terminal.
+Once that was figured out, the rest fell into place nicely.

 ## Credits